 To whom it is addressed

-- One year taught program in Athens at the ELGS on EU Law
+- One year taught program in Athens at the ELGS on EU Law followed by one semester of independent research.

-- One Semester in Athens at ELGS and One Semester study abroad at one of the ELGS’ partner universities: Qualified students will have the opportunity to study abroad during the second semester of their studies at one of the ELGS’ partner universities.
+- One semester in Athens at ELGS and one semester study abroad at one of the ELGS’ partner universities.
+Qualified students will have the opportunity to study abroad during the second semester of their studies at one of the ELGS’ partner universities..

 The LLM in EU Law is created and supported by the expansive ELGS International Faculty network of over 100 legal and governance scholars and practitioners worldwide, the ELGS’ Partner Universities across Europe and the world, and the EPLO.
 Importantly, students of the program will be granted access to attend EPLO events on key themes in EU law and governance and to interact with renown EU leaders and decision-makers.
 Students graduate with a clear understanding and awareness of the most up-to-date scholarly research and best industry practices, as well as a solid professional network to support them in their career after the ELGS.